 d.
 A member in good standing shall have no outstanding financial or material debts or obligations to the organization, including but not limited to dues, for thirty (30) or more days.
 If such debts or obligations are not fulfilled within thirty (30) days, the member shall lose the benefits of membership in the organization, including, but not limited to, voting in elections of the organization, membership on committees of the organization, and holding office or other positions of responsibility in the organization.
 Status as a member in good standing shall be reinstated when such debts or obligations are fulfilled, given all other conditions of membership are met.

 e.
-A faculty member who has not resigned his or her membership in the organization and is not employed by Cuesta College (except for temporary breaks in employment over the winter and summer breaks) or is on a leave without pay or other such breaks in employment by Cuesta College shall remain on the rolls of the organization and shall regain his or her rights of membership in the organization on the first day of the semester upon being re-hired by Cuesta College.
+A faculty member who has not resigned their membership in the organization and is not employed by Cuesta College (except for temporary breaks in employment over the winter and summer breaks) or is on a leave without pay or other such breaks in employment by Cuesta College shall remain on the rolls of the organization and shall regain their rights of membership in the organization on the first day of the semester upon being re-hired by Cuesta College.

 f.
-A faculty member shall be deemed a non-member of the organization and shall have no rights of membership of the organization when s/he no longer pays his or her dues (except for temporary breaks in employment over winter and summer breaks) or immediately upon receipt of the member’s letter of resignation from the organization (including by email) by the designated CCFT official in charge of maintaining the membership records.
+A faculty member shall be deemed a non-member of the organization and shall have no rights of membership of the organization when they no longer pays their dues (except for temporary breaks in employment over winter and summer breaks) or immediately upon receipt of the member’s letter of resignation from the organization (including by email) by the designated CCFT official in charge of maintaining the membership records.

 Section 3.
 Expulsion From the Organization